IQSS/dataverse/doc/sphinx-guides/source/user/data-exploration/worldmap.rst

 - Dataverse will contain a preview of the map and links to the larger version on WorldMap.

-The map editor (pictured above) provides a set of options you can use to style your map.
+The map editor (:numref:`image9`) provides a set of options you can use to style your map.
 Clicking "Apply Changes" saves the current version of your map to Dataverse and Worldmap.
 The "Return to the Dataverse" button brings you back to Dataverse.
 "View on WorldMap" takes you to the map's page on WorldMap, which offers additional views and options.

 If you'd like to make further changes to your map in the future, you can return to the editor by clicking the "Map Data" button on your file.